 Showing off some yoga circus tricks

-The content of the McMillan Running Company, Inc. website ("Site") is provided to you, the user, to broaden your understanding and knowledge of endurance running and racing.
+The content of the McMillan Running, LLC website, including McMillan RunClub, ("Site") is provided to you, the user, to broaden your understanding and knowledge of endurance running and racing.
 This information should not be considered to be exhaustive of a particular topic, and should never be used in place of a visit or call to, consultation with or advice from your physician or other health care provider.
 We strongly recommend that you consult a health care professional prior to using any information or advice contained in this Site that sets forth, illustrates, or suggests a particular diet, workout regimen, or activity.
-Further, we do not recommend the self-management of health problems, because of the advice or recommendations contained in this Site.
+Further, we do not recommend the self-management of health problems because of the advice or recommendations contained in this Site.
 You should never disregard medical advice or delay in seeking it because of something you have read in this Site.
 We do not assume any liability for injuries that may occur while using any information contained in this Site, regardless of whether a doctor was consulted.

-Any dispute concerning the parties' rights and responsibilities under this Agreement which the parties cannot resolve within thirty (30) days shall be directed to binding arbitration administered by, and pursuant to the rules of, the American Arbitration Association ("AAA") in Phoenix, AZ, with all expenses being shared equally by the parties.
-Judgment upon any AAA award may be entered into SF Superior Court.
+Any dispute concerning the parties' rights and responsibilities under this Agreement which the parties cannot resolve within thirty (30) days shall be directed to binding arbitration administered by, and pursuant to the rules of, the American Arbitration Association ("AAA") in San Francisco, CA, with all expenses being shared equally by the parties.
+Judgment upon any AAA award may be entered into San Francisco Superior Court.
 The prevailing party in any dispute arising out of this Agreement shall be entitled to an award of its reasonable attorneys' fees and costs.